Last Updated on September 23, 2023

 Your other option for grinding is dehydrating the seeds fully before grinding in a spice grinder and then cooking.

 Since they’re high in sugar and low in moisture, hackberries keep a very long time.
-You can leave them out a few days after you collect them to allow them to dry further, then keep in an airtight container.
+You can leave them out a few days after you collect them to allow them to dry further, then keep them in an airtight container.

 Please let me know how it goes if you try one of these uses for hackberries or have another way you’d recommend using them!